SaicharanVeshala/credit-card-fraud-detection/README.md

 # Problem Statement

-Financial fraud is one of the biggest challenges in digital transactions and online payment systems.
-Fraudulent transactions lead to significant financial losses and reduce trust in online banking systems.
+Credit card fraud is one of the biggest challenges in digital payment systems and online financial transactions.
+Fraudulent transactions lead to significant financial losses for banks, businesses, and customers while reducing trust in digital payment ecosystems.

-One major challenge in fraud detection is the highly imbalanced nature of financial datasets, where fraudulent transactions represent only a very small percentage of overall transactions.
+One major challenge in fraud detection is the highly imbalanced nature of credit card transaction datasets, where fraudulent transactions represent only a very small percentage of overall transactions.

 This project aims to build a scalable machine learning system capable of:

-* identifying fraudulent transactions in real time
+- identifying fraudulent credit card transactions in real time
-* minimizing false negatives
+- minimizing false negatives
-* serving predictions through APIs
+- serving predictions through APIs
-* supporting deployment-ready architecture
+- supporting deployment-ready architecture
-* improving interpretability using explainable AI
+- improving interpretability using explainable AI

 ---